TheProgrammare/Tolza/docs/wiki/component.md

 > optional metadata annotation for component members</br>
 - no default value requied `# no default` really unsafe

-A component used in function parameter is a guarantee of the presence of the values as long as the entity have the component expected.
+A component used in function parameter or implemented is a guarantee of the presence of the values (or on entitity as long as the entity have the component expected).

 ## Component Field entity typed
-A field is a primtive type or an entity, no inline component/entity field are accepted.
+A field is a primtive type or an entity reference, no inline component/entity field are accepted.
 To keep the composition clean

-Components can't handle a nested entity/component for contigous memory sanity and avoid infinitive structures loop.
+Components can't handle a nested entity/component value for contigous memory sanity and avoid infinitive structures loop.
 When an entity is specified, it's always a reference to an entity instance.

 There is differents usage mod of entity who define the pointer type.